Former ‘Teen Mom OG’ Star Farrah Abraham Looks Unrecognizable With New Blonde Hair, Thinks It Looks ‘Cool’

 “Cool” appeared in text as Farrah showcased her new hairdo and looked right into the camera.

 Farrah also appeared in an Instagram story showcasing her full outfit.
-Here, the Nebraska native was seen flaunting her curves in a latex-like black coat, with the standard cleavage-flashing manifesting.
+Here, the Nebraska native was seen flaunting her curves in a latex-like black coat, with the standard cleavage-flashing.
 The overall look would likely have fans stating that Farrah looked chic, but there was no denying that the woman rocking the new hair just didn’t look quite as she usually appears.

 Farrah has been making headlines of late.
 The star’s attendance at the Venice Film Festival came with a major wardrobe malfunction, although Farrah seems to have weathered the storm that saw her flash her nether regions on the red carpet.

-Farrah’s attendance at the glitzy Italian event didn’t come as a solo one.
-Farrah was joined by 10-year-old daughter Sophia, with both mother and daughter appearing in sweet joint moments on the red carpet.
+Farrah’s attendance at the glitzy Italian event wasn’t a solo act, as she was joined by 10-year-old daughter Sophia, with both mother and daughter appearing in sweet joint moments on the red carpet.
 Farrah did, however, reveal that she’d been unnerved and upset by a man who had shamed her for bringing her daughter to a red carpet event, per The Inquisitr.

 View this post on Instagram